Hong Kong Flower Lounge – Mayflower Dim Sum Restaurant Review

 You can easily pick out Chinese Cantonese restaurants, as most have tanks of fresh fish, crustaceans.

-Fried Meat Pastry (Ham Soi Gok) ($4) – Also Fresh and hot out of the fryer.
-Crunchy, big.
+Deep Fried Pork Dumplings (Ham Soi Gok) ($4.38) – Also Fresh and hot out of the fryer.
+Crunchy, huge.
 Good meat filling.
-Better than the Sesame Balls.
+8/10

 Chicken Feet in black bean sauce ($2.60) was above average in quality.
 Tender and fairly average sauce.
 Greasy.

 Quo Ching Lotus wrapped glutinous rice is huge and filled with mung beans, mushrooms, and meat.
-It is not on the menu, so ask for it.
+It may not be on the menu, so ask for it.
+Sometimes it is available in a cart, a rare item around here.

 Scallop and shrimp dumplings ($4) were topped with fish eggs, make them a bit crunchy and full of goodness.